-A carpenter by trade, Chuck Williams bought a hardware store in this spot in 1956, and dedicated a small back corner to selling chef-quality kitchenware he had discovered while traveling in Europe.
+A carpenter by trade, Chuck Williams bought a hardware store on this spot in 1956, and dedicated a small back corner to selling chef-quality kitchenware he had discovered while traveling in Europe.
 The kitchenware proved highly popular, and Williams-Sonoma became a thriving cookware store.

 In 1958 Williams relocated his store to San Francisco, and there was no longer a Williams-Sonoma in the town of Sonoma.
 Over the years, Williams-Sonoma introduced its customers to Le Creuset cookware, the Cuisinart food processor, balsamic vinegar, and any number of intriguing chef's tools.

-Today, Williams-Sonoma, Inc. operates 240 retail stores in the United States, Canada, Puerto Rico, Australia, and the United Kingdom, and its products are available online and through catalogs.
-In addition to Williams-Sonoma, its brands include Williams-Sonoma Home, Pottery Barn, Pottery Barn Kids, PB Teen, West Elm, Mark Graham, and Rejuvenation.
+Today, Williams-Sonoma, Inc. operates 600 retail stores in the United States, Canada, Puerto Rico, Australia, and the United Kingdom, and its products are available online and through catalogs.
+In addition to Williams-Sonoma, its brands include Williams-Sonoma Home, Pottery Barn, Pottery Barn Kids, PB Teen, West Elm, Mark and Graham, and Rejuvenation.

 In 2012, the original Sonoma site came up for sale, and the company snapped it up.
 Visual and design teams scoured old photos and records.
 Opened in 2014, the new Sonoma store takes up the entire building, not just the area once occupied by the original hardware store.
 An original sign hangs out front, and the black-and-white checkered floor, light fixtures, and other elements recreate as much as possible the look of that first store.